-Most of these clubs are located either a couple floors below-ground or a couple floors above-ground, occupying a few of the lower-level floors of a commercial high-rise.
+Most of the Tokyo clubs are located either a couple of floors below-ground or a couple floors above-ground, occupying multiple low-level floors of a commercial high-rise.
 All the floors will be linked by a bank of elevators but also a set or two of stairs.
 There is just so much going on and because often each floor is distinctly different in both decoration and music, the best way to experience it all is to keep moving around and mingle your way through one floor before heading on to the next.
 And repeat.

 The tokens themselves are fairly simple, usually nothing more than pieces of plastic or coins with the club name or logo on it.
-I brought back several of these with me actually…now if I could figure out what I did with them…
+I brought back several of these with me actually as souvenirs….now if I could figure out what I did with them…

-One important tip though, at least for all you alcoholics: Through “painstaking” personal research I found out that if you display your free drink token up front, often the bartender will pour you a weaker drink, whereas not revealing it until your drink is fully mixed ensures a perfect pour.
+One important tip though, at least for all you alcoholics: Through “painstaking” personal research I found out that if you display your free drink token up front, often the bartender will pour you a weaker drink, whereas not revealing the token until your drink is already mixed ensures a perfect pour.
 You’re welcome!

 Not only does that make things more convenient in the winter by not having crowds in think bulky jackets trying to squeeze into an elevator pass through a thick crowd on the dance floor, but it also will help prevent anything from being stolen, misplaced, or even drunkenly left behind — something that we have all been guilty of at one point or another.
 The solution is cheap, effective, helpful in multiple ways, and given how easy it is to install and implement, I am surprised that more places do not have a similar system in place.

 While living in Tokyo I had plenty of time to explore all of the bars and clubs around Shibuya.
 Since travelers do not have the time to learn which bars and clubs are the best or all the proper cultural etiquette and rules associated with alcohol, it really helps to have a local friend help you out.